cloudius-systems/osv/README.md

 [Oracle JDK]: https://launchpad.net/~webupd8team/+archive/java

-To ensure functional C++11 support, Gcc 4.7 or above is required.
-Gcc 4.8 or above is recommended, as this was the first version to fully comply with the C++11 standard.
+To ensure functional C++11 support, Gcc 4.8 or above is required, as this was the first version to fully comply with the C++11 standard.

 Make sure all git submodules are up-to-date: